-Plantar fasciitis is one of the biggest nightmares of every professional NBA athlete.
+Let’s face it, plantar fasciitis is one of the biggest nightmares of every professional NBA athlete (source: SI).
 Most basketball players define its experience as a sharp needle-like pain under the foot.

 You must have experienced this enigma—plantar fasciitis before if you play basketball indoors and outdoors regularly.
 It’s even worse when you have to manage the pain while you jump, run, and twist on the court.
 After all, your teammates will be counting on you.

-You can minimize the occurrence of the plantar fasciitis by wearing the perfect supportive basketball shoes for your feet.
+But there’s good news!
+You can minimize the occurrence of plantar fasciitis by wearing the perfect supportive basketball shoes for your feet.

 We found the best basketball shoes for plantar fasciitis on the market.
-Thus, we’re going to be showing them to you.
-Plus, we’ll be providing a comprehensive buying guide—listing the factors to consider before purchasing one.
+And we’re going to show them to you.
+Plus, we’ll provide a comprehensive buying guide—listing the factors to consider before purchasing one.

-We did comprehensive research in the market to find the best basketball shoes suitable for plantar fasciitis.
-And we found three that met our standards.
+We did comprehensive research in the market and we found three that met our standards.
 These basketball shoes provide great heel, ankle, and arch support that prevent, and manage your feet from plantar fasciitis during a game.

-- If you’ve got flat feet and you suffer a lot from plantar fasciitis, the Nike KD 8 Men’s Basketball Shoes will be the ideal choice for you.
+- If you’ve got flat feet and you suffer a lot from plantar fasciitis, the Nike KD 14 is the ideal choice for you.

-- The Adidas Harden Vol. 2 Shoe Men’s Basketball is an excellent choice for basketball players with wide feet suffering from plantar fasciitis.
+- The adidas Harden Vol. 5 is an excellent choice for basketball players with wide feet suffering from plantar fasciitis.

 Basketball shoes made for players with plantar fasciitis usually have more room than regular shoes—which allows wider freedom of movement for your feet.
 It also means that the shoes can relieve swellings by giving your feet more support—which makes you flexible to run or jump during a game.